Mostafa1Jamal1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner > is an executable file that changes the owner of the file hello to the user betty.

 4-empty > is an executable file that creates an empty file called hello.

+5-execute > is an executable file that adds execute permission to the owner of the file hello.